Welcome to Year 6!

 05/06/18 - Special Visitor in school

-D-Side: Last week, the children had a visit from D-side to support with our PSHE Curriculum.
+D-Side: A few weeks ago, the children had a visit from D-side to support with our PSHE Curriculum.
 D:side is a comprehensive drug and health education programme which encourages children to make positive and healthy life-choices and promotes a positive approach to life.
 Year 6 had a workshop on Cannabis and the effects on the body.
 Cannabis is an illegal drug that is very often talked about in the media, and unfortunately is the first illegal drug that a lot of young adults are introduced to. d:side discuss why people may decide to take cannabis, what effects it could have on a person’s body, the laws surrounding it (and the possible consequences if found using it by the police).
 They deliver a drug chat whereby they ask the children to help us make a list of any drugs that they have ever heard, and they then talk about why some drugs are medical and some non-medical, and also why some are legal and some illegal.
 They only work with the drugs that the children tell them (and don’t introduce them to the names of any new drugs).

 27-02-18: Health and Wellbeing Hygiene Discussion - This session was really valuable and the children enjoyed being asked their opinions on things.
 It was really informative and they learnt a lot about why we need to wash their hands; why they need to catch their sneezes; antibiotics and the importance of why we only need to take antibiotics when we only need them and not at other times.
 The visitor leading the workshop praised the children for their excellent behaviour and positivity.
 Well Done Year 6.